-All TAs are required to take the TADP workshop series offered by the Learning Center.
-The TA training should be completed in the first quarter a TA begins teaching.
-Students sign up for the workshop series online at http://www.tadp.ucr.edu/.
+All new TAs are required to take the TADP Orientation.
+The TA orientation should be completed before the start of the first quarter a TA begins teaching.
+Students sign up for the workshop series online at https://tadp.ucr.edu/ta-training/orientation.